Strongly dominant weight polytopes are cubes: Introduction

 \section{Introduction}

-A \emph{weight polytope} is the convex hull of the weights that occur in some highest weight representation of a Lie algebra \cites{fulton2013representation,humphreys1972}.
-Weight polytopes appear to be a recurrent object of study in representation theory of Lie algebras \cites{Panyushev97,LT20,Walton21,besson2023weight}.
-In type $A$, a weight polytope is precisely the classical \emph{permutohedron} $P_n\left(x_1, \ldots, x_n\right)$, that is, the convex hull of the $n!$ points obtained from $\left(x_1, \ldots, x_n\right)$ by permutations of the coordinates.
+A \emph{weight polytope} is the convex hull of the weights that occur in some highest weight representation of a Lie algebra \cite{fulton2013representation,humphreys1972}.
+Weight polytopes are a recurrent object of study in representation theory of Lie algebras (see, for example, \cite{besson2024weight,gao2018generating,li2014cross,Panyushev97,Walton21}).
+In type $A$, a weight polytope is precisely the classical permutohedron $P_n\left(x_1, \ldots, x_n\right)$, that is, the convex hull of the $n!$ points obtained from $\left(x_1, \ldots, x_n\right)$ by permuting the coordinates.
 The face structure of weight polytopes was studied in \cite{maxwell1989wythoff} and \cite{renner2009descent}, while Postnikov computed the volume and the number of lattice points of weight polytopes in the seminal paper \cite{postnikov2009permutohedra}.